Keeping Kids Safe: Stories from 40 Years — A Conversation with Roberta Cohen

 What does the Crisis Nursery mean to you personally?

 To me, the Nursery represents hope that child abuse can be prevented because the causes of the possible abuse… like stress, tension, fighting between the adults at home, drug or alcohol abuse, etc.… are being addressed in a positive way.
-The youngsters are in a secure, safe environment while the parents try to work out the problems with help from the Nursery’s professionals.
+The youngsters are in a secure, safe environment while the parents try to work out their problems with help from the Nursery’s professionals.

 What do you wish more people understood about this place?